For the complete documentation index, see llms.txt

 Compact is Midnight's smart contract language used to define contract logic.
 It is similar to TypeScript but is designed for use with the Midnight runtime.

-The docker-compose.yml file contains the configuration for the proof server.
+The docker-compose.yml file defines a local devnet, a Midnight node, indexer, and proof server that runs in Docker.
 The proof server generates Zero Knowledge (ZK) proofs for smart contracts on the Midnight network.
-It must be running before you can deploy or interact with the contract.
+The devnet must be running before you can deploy or interact with the contract.

 Set up the project